-Cars in this segment range in base price from just over $41,000 (the Genesis G80) to around the $200,000 mark (top-line versions of the Mercedes-Benz S-Class).
+Cars in this segment range in base price from around $48,000 (the Genesis G80) to the neighborhood of $200,000 (top-line versions of the Porsche Panamera).
 That’s quite a big spread, but the high end of the scale offers some very opulent large cars with tremendous capabilities and an air of exclusivity.
 Note that we classify cars where the least-expensive model starts well north of $100,000 as “exotics,” which aren’t included here.

 HIGHLIGHTS FOR 2022

 After its redesign last year, the Mercedes-Benz S-Class adds a couple new trim options and available E-Active Body Control adaptive air suspension.
 The S-Class officially loses its 2-door coupe and convertible body styles as well—the previous-generation versions of these cars were carried over for last year, but they are discontinued for 2022.
 Though their princely price tags put them outside the scope of our survey, we’ll note that Mercedes offers super-luxe Maybach versions of the S-Class, including a new-for-2022 S680 model with a 621-hp 6.0-liter V12 engine.

 After its redesign last year, the Genesis G80 undergoes a number of changes.
 The step-up 3.5-liter V6 models now come standard in Sport trim, which includes unique front and rear fasciae, 20-inch wheels, and interior touches such as a three-spoke steering wheel and carbon-fiber trim accents.
 A Sport Prestige model adds rear-wheel steering and optional summer performance tires.
 Genesis is also readying a pure-electric version named Electrified G80 that will come standard with all-wheel drive and offer a driving range of around 265 miles.
 The G80’s larger sibling, the G90, gets minor updates that include a new 19-inch wheel design and over-the-air map updates for its navigation system.